Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/example/loan.md

 into `LendingContract` for instantiation.
 When we are importing some contracts as `ink-as-dependency`, we only import the signature of methods without the implementation of them.
-It is why the imports are not used during `ink-as-dependency` and it is why the rust is throwing warnings.
+It is why the imports are not used during `ink-as-dependency` and it is why Rust is throwing warnings.

 ## Define the storage